 Highly Interactive Visualizations in Augmented Reality

 Visualizations enable us to interact with the visual representation of data and to identify complex patterns.
-Now imagine that you don‘t need to sit in front of a computer display and use the keyboard and mouse to interact with a visualization, but that you can walk through human-sized visualizations while selecting elements with hand gestures.
+Now imagine that you don‘t need to sit in front of a computer display and use the keyboard and mouse to interact with a visualization, but that you can walk through human-sized and interactive visualizations while selecting elements with hand gestures.
 These are Situated Visualizations.
 They allow a new form of interactive analytical thinking.
 However, existing toolkits for creating such Situated Visualizations are not yet flexible or agile enough to produce usable visualizations.
 As a first step to achieve Agile Situated Visualizations, we have developed AVAR.
-AVAR is a toolkit that generates particularly lively and expressive visualizations.
+AVAR is a toolkit that generates particularly lively, expressive and interactive visualizations.

 Through Situated Visualizations, complex data sets are made visually perceptible in a new way.

 Augmented reality is used to embed these visualizations directly in our physical environment.

 Their aim is to close the gap between people and their data by supporting data understanding and decision making in context.
 Moreover, Situated Visualizations stimulate cognitive aspects such as engagement, embodiment, and recall.

 Existing toolkits are not yet flexible or agile enough, which makes the resulting Situated Visualization less applicable.
 There is a lack of toolkits that guide the authoring of Situated Visualizations and, at the same time, offer ready-to-use building blocks to speed up development.

 With our toolkit AVAR, one can quickly create Agile Situated Visualizations that combine real objects with visual representations of data.
 We hope to promote logical thinking in this way.

 The advantage of Agile Situated Visualization is, that one can easily explore multiple facets of a data set without having to leave the immersive environment in augmented reality for changing the parameters.